 Lefkada doesn’t have its own airport but is linked to mainland Greece by a floating bridge and causeway.
 So it is easy to access the island from Aktion international airport at Preveza.
 It takes about 20 minutes to drive from Preveza airport to Lefkada Town.

 Please note that all visitor information here is for guidance only.
 Please check the relevant websites for the most up to date information eg. accommodation details, tickets, entrance requirements, opening times etc.

 What to read next

-Our guide to Vasiliki Lefkada with tips on things to do and where to stay
+Our guide to Vasiliki Lefkada has tips on things to do and where to stay

-Discover more beautiful Ionian Islands with our guide to Kefalonia
+Discover more of the Ionian Islands with our guide to things to do on Kefalonia

 About the author Nancy is a former women’s magazine editor and writer who lives in London and is mum to two 20-something boys.
 In Map&Family she shares info and inspiration for curious travellers: singles and couples as well as families travelling with teens and young adults.